-6 Conclusions
+7 Conclusions

-Too many organizations run on poor quality.
+Too many organizations run on poor quality data.
 The appeal of TQM approaches notwithstanding, the error rates in most databases (with rare exceptions) are so great that it would be prohibitively expensive to attempt correction.
-Root cause analyses, although intriguing, seem problematic because of the diversity of causes, as illustrated in § 4.
+Root cause analyses, although intriguing, seem problematic.